ragashreeshekar/CKA-training/README.md

 # Kubernetes
-Learnings from the Kubernetes Certified Administrator Training
+Learnings from the Kubernetes Certified Administrator Training.
+This repository is a customized version of **lerndevops/educka** customized for personal use.
+Content credit to the respective author.